Article 10 — The Quant Trading Career in India: What Actually Happens Year 1 to Year 10

 stage: 6

 Most articles on "how to become a quant" assume a 22-year-old engineer from IIT.
-This article assumes you're already trading retail, have some market experience, and want to know what the 10-year path looks like.
+This article assumes you're already trading retail, have some market experience, and want to know what the 10-year path can look like as documented in industry observation.

 Arc 2 — Buy-side junior analyst.
 Joins AMC or hedge fund Year 2-3 as junior analyst on the back of retail track record + written research.
 Year 5 promoted to associate.
 Year 10 portfolio manager at a fund.
-Salary Year 1: ₹18-30 lakh; Year 10: ₹1-3 crore.
+Industry-published salary ranges for entry roles vary widely; the published ranges are functions of firm, role, and individual performance.

 Arc 3 — Prop firm quant.
 Joins prop desk Year 2-3 as junior quant.
 Systems-heavy work.
 Year 5 running own book.
 Year 10: senior quant with ownership share.
-Pay structure is a modest base + large performance bonus; top quartile at a top firm clears ₹2-5 crore in good years.
+Pay structure is a modest base + large performance bonus; total comp distribution is highly skewed and varies materially by firm and by year.

 Arc 4 — Independent fund founder.
 Builds retail → launches PMS or AIF Cat III at Year 5-7.
-Year 10 running ₹50 crore to ₹500 crore.
-Highest upside, highest founder risk.
+Year 10 running anywhere from a small standalone book to several hundred crore of AUM, with very wide variance.
+Highest upside, highest founder risk, highest failure rate.

 The non-linearities